jackson-hu1279/Tweets-sentiment-prediction/README.md

     - Check the distribution of certain words between demographic groups

 ## References
-Scripts use existing machine learning models from *Scikit-learn* library.
+Scripts use existing machine learning models from *Scikit-learn* library with customised parameters.

 Bias evaluation metrics including `Selection rate`, `Demographic parity difference` are from *Fairlearn*.